Equal-Vote/star-server/docs/contributions/1_local_setup.md

 > If you haven't joined the STAR Voting slack yet, you can follow the instructions [here](https://www.starvoting.us/get_involved) to get added

-> You may skip running star.vote locally if you are simply editing files.
+> You may skip running BetterVoting locally if you are simply editing files.
 For instance, performing a `rebase`, or resolving `merge` conflicts.
 >
 > You can always return to this part of the instructions later.
 You should **only** skip this step if you do not need to run the apps on your machine.
 >